Lyon's Whelp: Introduction

 The 10 Lion's Whelps built by the 1st Duke of Buckingham in 1628 are exemplars of the 'war' pinnace, a war ship that was built for several European navies for more than two centuries (c.1550-c.1750).
 The Whelps had sweeps (propelling oars) as well as sails (G R Balleine, All for the King, The Life Story of Sir George Carteret, Societe Jersiase, 1976, p10).
 England, the Netherlands, Sweden and Poland deployed the war pinnace on a regular basis.
 The largest war pinnaces, also known as frigates, approximated England's fifth rate and sixth rate small warships.
 A few war pinnaces were built to fourth-rate hull dimensions.
 However, these war pinnaces carried fewer cannon and had smaller crews than English fourth, fifth, and sixth rates.
 Fast and maneuverable when compared to a typical ship of the line, when they were under the command of an experienced captain with a crew that retained discipline during battle, many war pinnaces compiled impressive fighting and espionage records.

 English War Pinnace, de Verwer, c.1625.

 Ten ships of the name Lyon's Whelp were built in 1628 by George Villiers, 1st Duke of Buckingham, and each was constructed to the same design.
 Although masted and armed from the stores of the Royal Navy, the fleet was paid for by the Duke.
 The entire fleet of ten Lion's Whelps cost Buckingham about £7,000 and for several years, they were his private fleet.
 With the exception of the Earl of Pembroke, the Duke of Buckingham was the wealthiest nobleman in England at this time.
 This shipbuilding program indicates that the Duke of Buckingham could access very significant funds.
 The Duke spent £7000 in 1628 to build his fleet which in the first quarter of 2011 would be worth £624,120.00.

 Under the Duke's command, the Lion's Whelps were privateers dedicated to increasing his considerable personal fortune.
 The fleet of ten Lions Whelps was not taken over by the Navy until 1632, after Buckingham's assassination in 1628, and compensation of at least £4000 was paid to his estate.
+(Note: In 1619, King James I appointed George Villiers, 1st Duke of Buckingham to the Admiralty and he became the Lord Admiral of England.
+Jovial and good-natured to all who supported him, as a typical courtier Villiers was most interested in satisfying his vanity and arranging marriages for friends and those who were politically connected.
+The Duke had few qualities that would make him an effective admiral of the Royal Fleet.
+Nearly all of his political and military stratagems proved to be disasters.)